This article covers the basics of your billing cycle, due dates, invoices, making payments, upgrading, and canceling your station.

 You can upgrade, downgrade, or cancel your Live365 Broadcaster subscription at any time.
 You will find instructions on how to do that here.

-Please note that it can take up to 5 minutes for your station to be reactivated after it has been suspended.
+Note: It can take up to 30 minutes for your station to be reactivated after it has been suspended.
 After payment goes through, the billing system will send a signal to reactivate your station.
-There is no need to make a new invoice or attempt to pay a 2nd time.
+There is no need to try creating a new station or attempt to pay a 2nd time.